frivoal/ruby_placement/ruby.md

-Mono-ruby is used to connect ruby to a single base character, Jokugo-ruby is used when multiple base characters each have a corresponding ruby and at the same time the whole group needs to be processed together, and group-ruby is used when ruby is attached to a group of base characters together (see figure 1).
+Mono-ruby is used to connect ruby to a single base character, Jokugo-ruby is used when multiple base characters each have a corresponding ruby and at the same time the whole group needs to be processed together, and group-ruby is used when ruby is attached to a group of base characters together (see fig. 1).
 Each is used when specified.

 ## Rules for Simple Placement of Ruby